 I started out the new year in a new home.
 There were a lot of reasons why I decided to move after five years in my last home, the biggest one being that my neighbourhood- while beautiful and I loved my house – was too far away from…well, everything.
 It was a gorgeous, natural area full of trees and wildlife, but with lots of residential development, no amenities and very little local services.
 To get a cup of coffee, I had to hop in my car and drive nearly 10 minutes.
 The closest store was a gas station convenience store a good 20 minute walk away.
 The neighbourhood just got a transit route this past fall, and up until then my kids had to walk 20 minutes to the nearest bus stop.

 I also had to make this move for “heart-centred” reasons.
-I needed some mental and emotional space from that area, as a lot of change and negative experiences have happened over the past few years and I needed a fresh start, a chance to give my soul some time to heal and recharge.
+I needed some mental and emotional space from that area, as a lot of change and negative experiences have happened over the past few years and I needed a fresh start, a chance to give my soul some time and space to heal and recharge.

 I sold some furniture that I bought with my former husband for our home when we were a young family, and I sold my kids’ childhood bedroom furniture.
-The black leather sofa went to the cutest little hipster couple with a three-year-old little boy.
-When they came to pick it up, we talked about how the sofa had seen many sleepovers and movie nights with my kids, and they said were thrilled to get it and be able to enjoy it in their new home too.
+The modern-style black leather sofa I loved so much went to the cutest little hipster couple with a three-year-old little boy.
+When they came to pick it up, we talked about how the sofa had seen many sleepovers and movie nights with my kids, and they said they were thrilled to get it and be able to enjoy it in their new home too.
 I was so happy to see it go to them.
 My son’s old dresser went to another couple who bought it for their young son, another nice little family starting out.
 (Sidebar – apparently the Ikea Hemnes dresser is pretty high in demand!
 I posted it online for sale for $40, and I was inundated with messages.
 I had a buyer who picked up and paid within the hour.
 One person who messaged told me the dresser usually sells for at least $120 – kind of kicking myself now, but I really just wanted it gone, and I liked the little family who got it, so I was happy to see them get a deal!)

 While I kept a box for each of my kids that contains their baby items – their hospital bracelets, going-home-from-the-hospital outfit, first blanket, first stuffie toy, etc, I let go of a lot of things in my home that defined me as a young mom with a young family.
 Goodbye, snow sleds.
 Goodbye, plastic dishes.
 Goodbye, Disney-print sleeping bags.